joshp1/aohdstories/README.md

 # Aohd comics and stories

 ## What is this about?
-What started out as something I did goofing off turned into a series of it's ownwith it's own universe
+What started out as something I did goofing off turned into a series of it's own with it's own universe

 _____